smikitky/maron/init-template/index.md

 # Introduction

-This is the first sentence`ref:quantum`.
+This is the first sentence `ref:quantum`.

 Fig. `fig:rabbit` shows a rabbit.

-See Table `tab:dillema` for an example table.
+See Table `tab:dilemma` for an example table.

 # Materials and Methods